1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 and outstanding German geneticists were forced to leave  their native land”
 (Medvedev and Lerner, p.
 50)

-“The letter’s prognosis of a successful Congress in 1938 was  not fulfilled, for by then Meister, Levit, and Gorbunov, all  members of the organizing committee, as well as its president,
-Muralov, had been arrested.
-Lysenko became president of the
-LAAAS.13”
-(Medvedev and Lerner, p.
-52)

 “In working on the collection the
 institute gave the country hundreds of literary monographs and